ProceduresGovernment

 #permalink to section

-During the second quarter of 2024, male and female workforce in Extraction Workers was concentrated in the educational segment with 7 to 9 years of schooling (15.7k men and 157 women).
+At third quarter of 2024 the male workforce in Extraction Workers was higher in the educational segment with 7 to 9 years of schooling (15.8k), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (322).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.